-Every Advanced Google Search Operator & Command You Need to Know
+Every Advanced Google Search Operator You Need to Know

 Exclude More Than One Term

-If your content research revolved around 404 errors, but all you want are pages that talk about 404 errors (and pages that do not mention 404 errors for canonicals, 500 errors, and the like), you can use this combination:
+If your content research revolves around 404 errors but all you want are pages that talk about them (and pages that do not mention 404 errors for canonicals, 500 errors, and the like), you can use this combination:

-Exclude Terms That Are Exact
+Exclude Exact Terms

 If you want to find pages that mention technical SEO audits but do not include 404 errors or XML sitemaps in the topical discussion, this operator will help.

-Please note that it will include XML sitemap unless it’s specified to exclude.
+Please note that it will include XML sitemap unless they are specifically excluded.

 Technical SEO Audits

 When done right, technical SEO audits can be complex and can contain over 200 factors to consider fixing, especially for large websites.

-But, it is not just about spitting out the results of a tool and sending them to a client.
-Anybody can do that.
+However, there is a lot more involved than simply spitting out the results of a tool and sending it on to the client or your boss.

-Any SEO professional who is worth their salt, however, will put together a custom strategy the client can use to prioritize SEO tasks and get their site from where it is to where it needs to be.
-That’s where the power of a technical SEO audit comes in.
+SEO professionals, however, will put together a custom strategy the client can use to prioritize SEO tasks and get their site from where it is to where it needs to be.

 Using advanced search operators can help you drill down to the nitty-gritty details of how Google sees and indexes a website.

-Without further ado, below are some ideas to get you started toward expanding your use of these operators.
+Here are some ideas for using advanced Google Search operators in your SEO audits.

 Identify How a Site is Indexed

-Example use: site:domainname.com
+site:domainname.com

-A tiny window into how a site is indexed by Google can tell you so much about how to tailor your SEO efforts accordingly.
+This gives you a tiny window into how a site is indexed by Google, which can tell you a great deal about how to tailor your SEO efforts accordingly.

 Using the site: operator is one of the simpler ways to do this, and you can get an idea of the site’s index count as well.

 The index result count can help you identify massive technical errors on a large website.

 Say, for example, a site physically only has 270 pages but Google is indexing 15,000 pages from the site.

 This could range from incorrectly generated pages from on-site search, to issues arising from an http:// to https:// transition, and redirects not working properly.

 Remove Multiple Subdomains

-Example use: site:domainname.com -inurl:stage -inurl:dev -inurl:staging
+site:domainname.com -inurl:stage -inurl:dev -inurl:staging

 If you work on a messy, large international brand website that continues to have issues with staging sites being indexed, but you don’t care about the staging site, this operator can help you exclude all of those messy staging site subdomains.